 The healthcare system in the Philippines is quite good.
 Although, the more remote you travel in the Philippines with children, the tougher it is to access more specific medical needs.

 Outside of major cities such as Manila, Puerto Princesa, or Cebu, it’s best to bring any items you may need.
 Even sunscreen may be difficult to find in small towns such as Sabang.
-We always carry our own reef-safe sunscreens whenever we travel for this reason.
+For this reason, we always carry our own reef-safe sunscreens whenever we travel.

 Check with a travel doctor before you go to ensure that you are up to date on any necessary vaccines.
 You’ll also want to have access to electrolytes and anti-diuretics in case of tummy emergencies.